DanielHadianto456/XAMPP-MySQL-Auto-Fix/README.md

 **Steps**
 1. Locate your mysql directory within your XAMPP Folder.
 Example directory: C:\xampp\mysql
-2.**DO A MANUAL BACKUP OF YOUR mysql FOLDER FIRST HAND TO AVOID FILE LOSS JUST IN CASE**
+2. **DO A MANUAL BACKUP OF YOUR mysql FOLDER FIRST HAND TO AVOID FILE LOSS JUST IN CASE**
 3. Put the fix tool within the mysql folder you had just located
 4. Make sure that you still have "data" folder within it
 5. Run the tool